iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 therefore, the boundary of the convex sets has a measure of zero.
 And hence, it's a measurable set by (3.).
 By (2.), open sets are measurable sets, hence $C^\circ \sqcup \partial C$ gives a measurable sets by disjoin union of 2 measurable sets are still measurable.

+---
+### **A New Proof**

+We summarize a new proof that can lead to nicer handling of the edge cases that we assumed WOLG.